 In fact, some people decide to take on this task themselves to prepare their site for the erection of a steel structure.
-However, there are several factors that can make it inadvisable for a property owner to pour a slab without doing proper research and understanding the ramifications of this construction process.
+However, there are several factors that can make it inadvisable for a property owner to pour a slab on their own.
+At least, not without doing proper research and understanding the ramifications of this construction process.

-#1 Pouring without a Plan
+#1 Pouring without a Concrete Foundation Design Plan

 In this case, they may need to collaborate with a local engineer to ensure that the slab is up to the task.
 For example, a structure built in a very cold region with a frost line needs deeper footings than one built in a warm environment.

 #2 Not Making It Tough Enough

 A metal building that will be used as a woodworking shop or a storage space for boxes of unused items may be fine with a standard foundation.
 But if a monster truck or an RV is being parked inside, that’s a lot of weight!

 #3 Curing without Adequate Ventilation

-Since steel buildings are designed to last for many decades, it’s essential to have a foundation that will stand the test of time, environmental conditions, and heavy duty use as well.
+Steel buildings are designed to last for many decades.
+Therefore, it’s essential to have a foundation that will stand the test of time, environmental conditions, and heavy-duty use as well.

 Start your planning off right.
 Consult with our concrete foundation contractors, engineers, and designers.
 Get a free quote today.